51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 | Performance Profile       | [ConfigHash=>set\[ProfileName\]()](https://github.com/51Degrees/device-detection-cxx/blob/main/src/hash/ConfigHash.hpp#L104)                        | Yes          | Balanced.
 See [native code](https://github.com/51Degrees/device-detection-cxx/blob/master/src/hash/hash.c#L175) for definitions. | Set the performance profile to use when creating the Engine.
 Each profile has default values for various internal configuration options, as well as things like the use of predictive/performance graphs.                                                                                                                                                                                                   |
 | Concurrency               | [ConfigHash::setConcurrency()](https://github.com/51Degrees/device-detection-cxx/blob/main/src/hash/ConfigHash.hpp#L180)                            | Yes          | System processor count                                                                                                           | Set the expected number of concurrent operations using the Engine.
 This is used to configure internal caches to avoid excessive locking.
 It has no effect if these internal caches are not used.
 (For example, when using the 'MaxPerformance' profile)                                                                                                                                                     |

-[^2]: The default values for many configuration options comes from the native C/C++ code.
+[^2]: The default values for many configuration options come from the native C/C++ code.
 You can find these defaults in
 <https://github.com/51Degrees/common-cxx/blob/master/config.h> and
 <https://github.com/51Degrees/device-detection-cxx/blob/master/src/config-dd.h>